-Jack mentions one thing most students don’t do, is they don’t visualize what they read.
+Most students don’t visualize what they read.
 When you read a sentence or word, what comes to mind?
 Does it register?
-If he said the word “elephant,” what’s the first thing you imagine when you see an elephant?
-Now what do you see when Jack says the elephant is flying?
+If he said the word “elephant,” what’s the first thing you imagine?
+Now, what do you see when I say the elephant is flying?
 What’s that picture in your head?
-So what you should see is an elephant with wings flying in the air.
-What you shouldn’t see is an airplane.
+What you should see is an elephant with wings flying in the air.
+You shouldn’t see an airplane.

 Jack likens this to reading a book wherein you’re turning the page because you’re so immersed in it.
-You see the character.
-You see the plot.
-You understand what’s going on.
-You visualize it.
-And when you see the movie, normally, students don’t like the movie as much as the book if they’ve read the book first.
-That’s because the director’s vision is different than what they pictured.
+You see the character and the plot.
+You understand what’s going on, and you visualize it.
+And then when you watch the movie based on that book, usually you don’t like the movie as much if you read the book first.
+This is because the director’s vision is different than what you pictured.

 [36:15] What to Expect from JackWestin.com

-Jack’s course is a very self-paced oriented course.
-He recommends that students take it around five to six months in advance before they even start studying for the MCAT.
+Jack’s course is self-paced.
+He recommends that students take it around five to six months before they even start studying for the MCAT.
 Give yourself more time so that you’re not pressured or stressed.
-The last thing you want to do is rush.
+The last thing you want to do is rush your MCAT prep.
 So signing up sooner will allow you to gain the skills you need to tackle the entire test.
+Check it out here.

-Other services Jack offers are CARS practice exams.
-That said, he still doesn’t think anything comes close to the AAMC.
+Jack also offers CARS practice exams.
+That said, he still doesn’t think anything comes close to the AAMC practice materials.
 So again, use the AAMC practice exam as your primary resource.
-But having been in this business for ten years, he has been teaching a long time and has so much experience with students.
+But having been in this business for ten years, he has been teaching a long time and has a lot of experience with students.
 So he thinks he really understands what they’re trying to get at.
-So he believes his questions are very similar, if not identical, to the logic they use.
-In the coming weeks, it’s free for students to use.
+So he believes his questions have a very similar, if not identical, logic to the AAMC’s.

-Jack also offers CARS Passage of the Day emails where you get an email featuring a CARS passage of the day that looks like what you’re going to see on your test.
-Subscribe to that free email list if you want to practice reading passages everyday.
-One a day for two years is going to be insanely helpful.
+Jack also offers CARS Passage of the Day emails where you get an email featuring a CARS passage of the day.
+Subscribe to that free email list if you want to practice reading passages every day.
+Practicing with one passage a day for two years is going to be insanely helpful.

 [40:05] Jack’s Final Words of Wisdom